 In this course we will focus on two primary domains for access technologies: Access to the world (first half of the class) and Access to computers (second half of class).
 Students will start the course by learning some basic physical computing capabilities so that they have the tools to build novel access technologies.
 We will focus on creating AT using sensors and actuators that can be controlled/sensed with a mobile device.
 The largest project in the class will be an open ended opportunity to explore access technology in more depth.

 WebAim.org — WebAIM has long been a leader in providing information and tutorials on making the Web accessible.
-A great source where you can read about accessibility issues, making content accessible, etc.
+A great source where you can read about accessibility issues, making content accessible, etc. Run it on your website or web page and look at the results before class.

 Wireless Analytics for 3D Printed Objects: Vikram Iyer, Justin Chan, Ian Culhane, Jennifer Mankoff, Shyam Gollakota UIST, Oct.
 2018 [PDF]